Diablo Guardián

-Diablo Guardián is a Mexican streaming television drama based on the 2003 novel Diablo Guardián by Xavier Velasco and adapted by Televisa for Amazon Video.
+Diablo Guardián is a Mexican television drama based on the 2003 novel Diablo Guardián by Xavier Velasco and adapted by Televisa for Amazon Video.
 The series consists of two seasons, the first of 10 episodes and the second of 8 episodes.
 The first season premiered on 3 May 2018.
 It stars Paulina Gaitán as the titular character.
 The second season premiered on April 12, 2019.